onsigntv/apps/docs/README.md

 {% endif %}
 ```

-## Using media files on your widget
+## Using Media Files on Apps

-Widgets aren't only comprised of HTML files: you also need images, CSS and Javascript files.
-Since widgets need to be shown even when there is no internet connection, you must upload all the assets needed to show your widget to the same folder containing the HTML template of your widget.
+Apps aren't only comprised of HTML5 files: you also need images, CSS and Javascript files.
+Since apps need to be shown even when there is no internet connection, you must upload all the assets needed to show your app to the same folder containing the HTML template of your app.

 Once you upload them you must be able to reference them in your templates.
 All files you've uploaded are available for you under the `media` variable.

-Say your HTML template *widget.html* needs two files - *jQuery-2.0.1.js*, *Background_Image.png* - to work correctly and you already uploaded all three files to the same folder.
-Now you'd like to reference that script and that image on your widget.
+Say your HTML template *app.html* needs two files - *jQuery-2.0.1.js*, *Background_Image.png* - to work correctly and you already uploaded all three files to the same folder.
+Now you'd like to reference that script and that image on your app.
 Here is how you do it:

 ```html+jinja
 <!DOCTYPE html>